ikyman/A-Gio-Exposition-for-Pygame-Tkinter-Folk/pygame/Pygame under scrutiny.md

 "Move the shape every time a Key is pressed from up to down" isn't up to snuff.
 What I really want is "Move the shape every time the a Key is pressed down"

-Luckily, there is a pygame function for that: I instead used pygame.key.get_pressed().
+Luckily, there is a Pygame function for that: I instead used pygame.key.get_pressed().

 Pygame has an internal list of keyboard keys at https://www.pygame.org/docs/ref/key.html .
 I pick a key from it.
 Let's say, hmmm, F4 (pygame.K_F4).
 Do I have F4 Pressed?
 I can call pygame.key.get_pressed()[pygame.K_F4].
 If pygame.key.get_pressed()[pygame.K_F4] is True, then yes, I must have been pressing F4.
 If pygame.key.get_pressed()[pygame.K_F4] is False, then that means I wasn't pressing F4.

-For the purposes of moveing my shape, I check pygame.key.get_pressed()'s value not on F4, but on the Up, Right, Down and Left Arrow keys.
+For the purposes of moving my shape, I check pygame.key.get_pressed()'s value not on F4, but on the Up, Right, Down and Left Arrow keys.
 If any of these are pressed, the program orders the shape to move in that particular direction.

 pygame.key.get_pressed, much like events, check for user input.
 Like with event handling, pygame.key.get_pressed is called and handled every repetition of the main loop.

 # DownDownDownDownRightRightRightDownDownDownDownDownDownDownDownRightRight, but with Mario!
 On the difference between KEYDOWN and get_pressed(): Here's a video about some fellow who spent 12 hours on a single Mario 64 level: https://youtu.be/kpk2tdsPh0A?si=CByi3G4Unxi_VtIu&t=65
-It's relavent, I promise.
+It's relevant, I promise.
 KEYDOWN is what would be used to detect the initial A-press.
 The above unorthodox Mario playthrough takes great pains to avoid triggering a KEYDOWN event, substituting in its stead `get_pressed()[K_a]`

 I believe now almost everything has been explained about pygame.key.get_pressed().
 One question still remains: Why was I pressing down F4 in the first place?